SpaceHunterInf/SpaceHunterInf.github.io/_posts/2025-04-14-diffusion-language-models.md

 ---

-If you found this blog helpfuln and want to do me a favour, you can cite my [Segment-Level Diffusion](https://arxiv.org/abs/2412.11333) paper — I've incorporated most of this blog's content into the related work section there.
+If you found this blog helpful and want to do me a favour, you can cite my [Segment-Level Diffusion](https://arxiv.org/abs/2412.11333) paper — I've incorporated most of this blog's content into the related work section there.
 Also, feel free to leave a comment if you have any suggestions for improving the blog.
 I'd love to hear from you! 🙏

 Until next time...